14 Things You Should Never, Ever Do in Bed

 …But don’t call out the wrong name

 This may seem obvious, but be careful not to let fantasy intrude on reality.
 “Blurting out the wrong name in the heat of the moment will guarantee a big row rather than a big O,” Cox says.
 It could just be a slip of the tongue or a symptom of a deeper desire but either way, it’s not going to make your partner feel comfortable or special.
-(These natural libido boosters will help you have more fun in bed.)

 Don’t fret over any mechanical problems